ZeroX-DG/vi-rs/DEVELOPMENT.md

 ## Run benchmark

 Just run `cargo bench` and watch the magic.
 The code for the benchmark is located in `benches` folder.

+## Publish

+To publish a new version, follow these steps:

+1. Work out what version you want to publish using semver.
+2. Update `Cargo.toml` with the new version.
+3. Run `git stage Cargo.toml`
+4. Run `git tag <version>`
+5. Run `cargo build --release`
+6. Run `cargo publish`
+7. Run `git push --follow-tags`